 To prepare and submit a pull request follow these steps.

 Commit your changes to your local git repository.
-The commit message should point to the corresponding Jira issue by starting with [HOP-XXXX].
+The commit message should point to the corresponding GitHub issue by starting with [#XXXX].

 Push your committed contribution to your fork of the Hop repository at GitHub.

 git push origin myBranch